Tesla Press Information

 - Access to Tesla's expanding Supercharger network

-- Maps and navigation with real time traffic information
+- Maps and navigation with real-time traffic-based routing

 - GPS enabled Homelink

-- Active safety technologies, including collision avoidance and automatic emergency braking, have begun rolling out through over-the-air updates
+- Active safety technologies, including collision avoidance and automatic emergency braking

 - Electric All-Wheel Drive for maximum efficiency and traction